 Walking away from diabetes

 Physical activity does not have to be an arduous task.
-Simply walking for at least thirty minutes a day has been found to lower a person’s risk of developing Type 2 Diabetes; the longer the walk, the lower the risk.
-A population study involving over 70,000 nurses found that the women who exercised, significantly reduced their risk of developing Type 2 Diabetes compared to those who were sedentary (46).
-Studies also show that if you are sedentary and suffer from Type 2 Diabetes, taking up walking can initiate a plethora of health benefits, including: a reduction in body weight, waist circumference, fasting plasma glucose (51), HBA1c (52), blood pressure, heart rate, total low density lipoprotein (the “bad” cholesterol), triglycerides, and cardiovascular risk (53).
+Simply walking for at least thirty minutes a day has been found to lower a person’s risk of developing type 2 diabetes; the longer the walk, the lower the risk.
+A population study involving over 70,000 nurses found that the women who exercised, significantly reduced their risk of developing type 2 diabetes compared to those who were sedentary (2).
+Studies also show that if you are sedentary and suffer from type 2 diabetes, taking up walking can initiate a plethora of health benefits, including: a reduction in body weight, waist circumference, fasting plasma glucose (6), HBA1c (7), blood pressure, heart rate, total low density lipoprotein (the “bad” cholesterol), triglycerides, and cardiovascular risk (8).
 There was also an increase in the good fat, HDL.
 These health benefits were seen in a diverse range of people of different ages, sex, race, body mass index (BMI), diabetes duration, and physical limitations.
 The results of this study suggested that in order to experience these health benefits, patients should walk 5K or 45 minutes daily at a pace of approximately 4 miles per hour.
 Studies suggest that walking after a meal is more beneficial in reducing your blood glucose levels than walking before you have eaten.

 However, this amount of walking does not have to be carried out all at once, as it is the summation of the number of steps taken per day which counts.
 Each step you take impacts your blood glucose levels, and small steps add up, and may put you on the right track for a healthier and longer life.